mlenzen/collections-extended/CONTRIBUTING.rst

 Get Started!
 ------------

-After checking out the project, ``make`` will set up a clean local dev environment.
+After checking out the project, running ``make`` at any time will clean up and set up a fresh dev environment.
 Read the ``Makefile`` for more common tasks/recipes.

 Ready to contribute?
 Here's how to set up `collections-extended` for local development.